GGHF1/vinylopia/README.md

    - Log in with your existing Spotify account or register a new account, if you don't have one.
    - After logging in, you will be redirected to Spotify Developer Dashboard.

-2. Create a New Application
+2. Create a New Application.
    - On the Developer Dashboard, click on the "Create App" button.
    - A form will appear where you need to provide the following details:
      1) App name;
      2) App Description;
      3) Website (optional);
-     4) Redirect URI (for example: http://127.0.0.1:8000/).
+     4) Redirect URI (for example: http://127.0.0.1:8000/);
-     5) In a section "Which API/SDKs are you planning to use?" click on "Web API"
+     5) In a section "Which API/SDKs are you planning to use?" click on "Web API".
    - After filling out the details, click "Save" button to create the application.

-3. Obtain Your Client ID and Client Secret
+3. Obtain Your Client ID and Client Secret.
    - After creating the application, you will be redirected to the application page where you need to click on "Settings" button.
-   - On the settings page you will see your "Client ID" and "View client secret" button, which opens "Client secret"
+   - On the settings page you will see your "Client ID" and "View client secret" button, which opens "Client secret".

 4. Add the following lines to your `.env` file, replacing the placeholders with your actual **Spotify Client credentials**.
 ```